 Enquiry form could not be loaded

-A Master of Laws (LLM) is a postgraduate degree designed to enhance your academic legal knowledge, particularly focusing on specific areas of interest.
-Specially designed for law and non-law graduates who want to gain a Master’s qualification in law, the LLM Employment Law will provide you with the opportunity to explore issues surrounding employment law in the UK.
+A Master of Laws (LLM) in Employment Law is a postgraduate degree designed for law and non-law graduates to enhance your academic legal knowledge.
+This internationally recognised Master’s will provide you with the opportunity to explore issues surrounding employment law in the UK and can open up pathways to careers in Public Relations, Human Resources, Legal Recruitment, Employment Litigation and more.

 If you’re looking for a more flexible approach to your studies, why not consider our online study option?